kalekundert/macromolecular_inpainting/notebook/evaluate_fine_tuning/train_resnet_on_lba/03_optimize_resnet_architecture/notes.rst

 - Bottleneck models (which have the fewest parameters) perform worse on the training data, but the same on the validation data.

+- I'm going to use the 4x bottleneck model going forward.

+  - All of the models have pretty similar performance, so it probably doesn't really matter.

+  - That said, the 4x bottleneck seems to have the best validation performance of all the models, even if the difference is small.
+It also has the fewest parameters, which is a good thing.

 2024/06/21: MLP hidden layers
 -----------------------------
 This experiment tests whether the number of channels in the hidden layer of the